 Before extraction, your oral surgeon uses a local anesthetic to numb your teeth and the surrounding tissue.
 A wisdom tooth that has completely erupted through the gum can be extracted smoothly.

-But, do your wisdom tooth sits below the gums and rooted in the jawbone?
+But, does your wisdom tooth sit below the gums and rooted in the jawbone?
 Then, your oral surgeon will make an incision into your gums and then remove a part of the bone that lies over the tooth.
 Generally, such a tooth is taken out in tiny parts instead of removing it in one piece.
 This minimizes the amount of bone loss that requires to be removed to extract your tooth.

 Cure after Extraction